gvwilson/thirdbit/src/fiction/iffy/index.md

 All we need is a few million supercooled bosons and something to say."

 "An' what are you plannin' to say, exactly?"
-Iffy ventured.
+Iffy said as scathingly as she could.
-"Please don't let us scrag th' whole planet?"
+"Please stop us before we scrag the whole world?"

 "I doubt that would have much impact,"
 Doctor Johel said briskly.